Christ The King RC Primary School

 Teach Handwriting

-In Phonics, we are learning to read and write Set 1 sounds.
-It is important for all children to know these sounds so they can use them independently in their reading and writing.
 We are encouraging children to use “pure sounds” as used in this video.
-Please share this with your child and encourage them to say these sounds out loud as often as possible.
+Please share the video below with your child and encourage them to say these sounds out loud as often as possible.

 Video: Parent video: How to say the sounds